Skip to content

 Terminal window

-• --format (global) — Chooses report format: console, json, html, snapshot, sarif, or msgpack.
+• --format (global) — Report format: console, json, or html.
 Default is console.

-• --output — Optional file path to write the report (used with json, html, snapshot, or sarif).
+• --output — Optional file path to write the report (used with json or html).

 • --json — Shortcut for --format json; output results as JSON.